ntmbayfield/g88-lecture-docs/Auth/AuthTeachingPlan.md

 ---

 Simple cookie code along
-+ make a quick express app that sets/gets a cookie
++ make a quick express app that sets/gets a cookie and tracks numbers of times a page has been visited

 ---